 This minor (har-de-har-har!) complaint aside, MBV ’09 is a fun romp with lots of grue and chases thrown in, even if half the audience did grown when character’s decided to run through the woods into a delapidated house rather than stay on the road and risk the possibility of flagging down help.
 But this is a slasher movie – common sense has no place here.

 Slightly off-topic, why do killers always choose to return years after in multiples of five?
 Couldn’t it have been nine or eleven years for once, ay?

 Next month: Friday the 13th redux.
 Shudder.

-Blurbs-of-interest: Tom Atkins was in Maniac Cop; Jaime King was also the heroine in The Tripper; Kerr Smith cheated death in the original Final Destination.
+Blurbs-of-interest: Lussier and Farmer joined forces again for 2019’s Trick.
+Tom Atkins was in that and also Maniac Cop; Jaime King was also the heroine in The Tripper; Kerr Smith cheated death in the original Final Destination.
 But not for long… Betsy Rue turned up in Halloween II (2009) and Groupie.